 How to treat inflammation

 As always, naturopathic medicine focuses on the whole person, and not just the symptoms.
 If inflammation is occurring in one area of the body (joints, heart, etc) it’s likely to be affecting other areas as well.
-Some believe that inflammation may be the root of many chronic diseases, including cancer, Alzheimer’s, etc.
+Some believe that inflammation may be the root of many chronic diseases, including cancer, Alzheimer’s, etc. This content will open important aspects of the overall problem and offer solutions.

 1. Get plenty of good fats.
 I’m always talking about the benefits of omega-3-fatty acids, namely DHA and EPA.
 If there’s one supplement that most people can benefit from, it’s a good quality fish oil.
 Omega-3 fats can be found in cold water fatty fish such as salmon, mackerel, herring, sardines and tuna.
 Many people struggle to get the recommended 3+ servings a week though, and opt to take a supplement.
 If you do supplement, please make sure you take an omega-3 supplement, and not a 3-6-9 version.
 Most people get plenty of omega 6 and 9, and too much of these essential fats can lead to a pro-inflammatory response as the following diagram suggests.